mfshi03/transformers/README.md

 This will be a naive implementation of the Transformer Architecture in PyTorch.
 Transformers address problems in natural language processing through the use of self-attention.
 This allows the Transformer to understand patterns in linear sequences and reason about them by learning long-range patterns in text.

+**How to use**

+Experiment for code-generation in train_code.py

 **Code**